toshiakiasakura/pharma_bayes/want2understand/Readme_first.txt

 Method : Bases decision theory was used.
 ( but this way of results tells us how we should interpret it,
-	and how fragile statistical approach, maybe ( ・∇・)   )
+	and how fragile statistical approach is , maybe ( ・∇・)   )

 ##### 6.Iigaya-DRN-2018.pdf #####
 existing two decision making system based on time length of inter trial intervals.